Explore Careers - Job Market Report

 Description | Titles | Duties | Related Occupations

 Outlook & Prospects for Elementary School and Kindergarten Teachers in Edmonton Region

 The future forecast and current conditions for an occupation can vary based on location or due to changes in the economy, technology, or demand for a product or service.

 |Location||Employment Potential||Release Date|

-For the 2014-2016 period, the employment outlook is expected to be fair for Elementary School and Kindergarten Teachers (NOC 4142) in the Edmonton region.
+For the 2015-2017 period, the employment outlook is expected to be good for Elementary School and Kindergarten Teachers (NOC 4142) in the Edmonton region.

 This outlook is the result of an analysis of a number of factors that influence employment prospects in this occupation.
 Some of the key findings are that: